druidweb/pingcrm/README.md

 Your pull requests to the original repository were very valuable and much appreicated.
 Thank you!

+As a general note, the version uses `bun` as the package manager.
+You can use `npm` or `yarn` if you prefer, but `bun` is the default.

+We also require PHP 8.3, it seems that 8.4 has issues with code coverage reporting.
+Once these issues are resolved we'll update the mandatory PHP version to 8.4.

 ## Installation

 Clone the repo locally: